oshaughn/RIFT_tutorials/tutorial_types/IGWN_OSG/README.md

 * ``SINGULARITY_BASE_EXE_DIR``: On the OSG, your jobs run in singularity containers.
 This directory (usually ``/usr/local/bin``) identifies where in the container RIFT executables are set.
 * ``SINGULARITY_RIFT_IMAGE``: On the OSG, your jobs run in singularity containers.
 This path identifies which container yo uare running.
 Usually ``/cvmfs/singularity.opensciencegrid.org/james-clark/research-projects-rit/rift:latest``
 * ``X509_USER_PROXY`` : Usually automatically set for you.
 Needed for authenticated CVMFS and gracedb access.
-* ``OSG_DESIRED_SITES``: Use to target specific clusters
+* ``OSG_DESIRED_SITES``: Use to target specific clusters; see  [IGWN condor submission guide](https://computing.docs.ligo.org/guide/condor/submission/)
-* ``OSG_UNDESIRED_SITES``: Use to avoid clusters, particularly those where failures or problems consistently occur.
+* ``OSG_UNDESIRED_SITES``: Use to avoid clusters, particularly those where failures or problems consistently occur; see  [IGWN condor submission guide](https://computing.docs.ligo.org/guide/condor/submission/).
 For this and the above, contact us for a list of cluster names.
 At time of writing, some cluster names are
 ```
-   CIT
+   LIGO-CIT
    QB2
+   GATech
    PIC
 ```